codewithpatelo/Algedonic/README.md

 **Case outline:**

  While we're more connected than ever in history thanks to
-                    technology.
-More often than not, we can see people struggling with complex emotions and moods.
+                    technology, more often than not, we can see people struggling with complex emotions and moods.
 They/We're coping with such emotions alone, and they/we might think they/we're the only ones experiencing such hardships.
 Now, as working-class people,